sunesimonsen/7W17732/Readme.md

         timeline.append(view.render());
     });

 First we find the *ul* element just below the root element.
-Notice it is important to be quite strict when selecting elements in views that contains sub views.
-Then we traverse all the elements of the home timeline collection, create a new *TweetView* for each model and append the rendered view to the timeline element.
+Notice it is important to be quite strict when selecting elements in views that contains sub views to avoid selecting elements in the sub views.
+Then we traverse all the elements of the timeline collection, create a new *TweetView* for each model, and append the rendered view to the timeline element.

 Finally we need to implement the *TweetView*.
 Open the `client/js/TweetView.js` file in your editor.